Go look at any list of high protein vegan recipes, and you’ll see the same ingredients…

 Tofu, tempeh, edamame, and other soy-derived products.

-If you don’t like soy, want to limit your intake, or are allergic to it, it’s rough.
+If you don’t like to eat soy, want to limit your intake, or are allergic to it, it’s rough.

-To solve this problem, I put together a huge list of over 150 high protein vegan recipes, but with a twist.
+To solve this problem, I put together a huge list of over 150 high protein vegan meals, but with a twist.

-If you don’t like soy, go to filter above the table that says
+If you’re looking for soy free recipes, go to filter above the table that says

 “Do NOT show recipes that include:”